Taking a Sexual History with LBGT Patients

 Post-Test

-True False - Gender ambiguity is an emergent situation, and it is important to development for a child to be unambiguously male or female.
+4. Gender ambiguity is an emergent situation, and it is important for healthy development for a child to be unambiguously male or female.

 True False